Dr. Sameer Babu M, PhD

 Why MOOCs like Udemy are significant?

 Human beings, by nature, are information gatherers.
-Doesn’t matter the nature of access or approach, all of us constantly try to maintain the desired social prestige by updating ourselves with new pieces of information.
+Doesn’t matter the nature of access or approach.
+All of us constantly try to maintain the desired social prestige.
+We do this by updating ourselves with new pieces of information.

-We gather information by and large through reading of various kinds, by listening to someone or something, and by watching and observing.
+We gather information by and large through various methods.
+Reading of various kinds.
+By listening, by watching and observing.
 In this direction, we have a new addition- Massive Open Online Courses ( MOOCs ).
 For example: Udemy, Udacity etc.

 MOOCs join an array of learning methods.
 These are courses having characteristics like